 The simplest way to take it is to add 1–2 tablespoons to a glass of water.
 Try adding 1 tablespoon of raw honey if you want to make it sweeter.

 It’s thought that adding lemon juice to ACV can enhance its positive effects on health.
 This is because lemon juice also contains citrate, which helps to further lower acidity levels in the urine.
-The citrate can also help prevent new stones from forming and stones from becoming bigger.
+The citrate can also help prevent new stones from forming and existing stones from becoming bigger.
 Add 2 ounces of lemon juice to the ACV water.

 For what’s been called a powerful kidney stone home remedy, combine: